 - Evidence based interventions to improve outcomes for frail older people in a range of settings

-- Robustly articulate arguments to focus on the care of older people
+- Develop course participant's ability to articulate arguments to focus on the care of older people

-- Able to employ a range of teaching techniques to influence colleagues behaviours to older people
+- Help course participant to employ a range of teaching techniques to influence colleagues behaviours to older people

-- Person’s experience of living with Frailty and patient outcomes desired to see
+- Review of an older persons' experience of living with Frailty and understand the patient's desired outcomes

-- Language of frailty – conversations with carers
+- Language of frailty – for appropriate use in conversations with carers

 |Full Course (With CPD)||£150||£300|

 |Not yet a member?
 Click here to join the BGS and enjoy the BGS Member rate for this course.|